-While there are countless credit scoring models on the market, one of the most commonly used is the FICO® Score model, which places scores in a range between 300 and 850.
-FICO® breaks up these scores into the following credit scoring bands:
+While there are countless credit scoring models on the market, 90% of top lenders use FICO® Scores, which assign scores in a range of 300 to 850.
+FICO® Scores are categorized into the following credit scoring bands:

 - Exceptional: 800 and above

 Most lenders consider a FICO® Score of 700 or above to be a good credit score.

 To improve your credit, you'll need to demonstrate that you can manage your credit responsibly.
 You can do this by making every payment on time, keeping card balances low and taking other steps to improve your credit health.